stevecondylios/simple_forex/README.md

 # SimpleForex

-You already know how to convert between currencies and all you need to do is get the data.
+You already know how to convert between currencies and all you need to do is get the exchange rate data.

 And that part's easy, right..?

 This gem lets you fetch exchange rates for ~170 currencies (a total of ~14,000 imputed currency pairs) for free, on an hourly frequently (sufficient for most, but not all, use cases), and takes only about 5 minutes to set up.